-Radiative MHD (RMHD) simulations that solve radiative transport problem for the optically thick radiation together with the MHD equations became available for realistic simulations flux emergence from the convection to the photosphere.
-For example, \citet{Cheung+al:2007,Cheung+al:2008} simulated emergence to small-scale flux tubes, and \citet{Tortosa+Moreno:2009} and \citet{Moreno+al:2018} studied flux emergence on the scale of granulations.
-These simulations showed a good agreement with observations.
-RMHD simulations of the uppermost convection zone were extended for problems on larger scales, such as formation of large active regions through emergence of coherent flux tubes \citep{Cheung+al:2010,Rempel+Cheung:2014} or by imposing a uniform flux sheets \citep{Stein+al:2011,Stein+Nordlund:2012}.
-These studies pointed the important role of convection in the evolution of emerging magnetic flux.
-As attempts to study the relation between the solar surface and the deeper convection zone, \citet{Chen+al:2017} studied the coupling between a convective dynamo simulation down to the bottom of the convection zone and a simulation of the upper 30\,Mm.
+Radiative MHD (RMHD) simulations that solve the radiative transport problem for optically thick radiation together with MHD equations became available for realistic simulations of flux emergence from the convection zone to the photosphere.
+For example, \citet{Cheung+al:2007,Cheung+al:2008} simulated the emergence of small-scale flux tubes, and \citet{Tortosa+Moreno:2009} and \citet{Moreno+al:2018} studied flux emergence on the scale of granulations.
+These simulations showed good agreement with observations.
+RMHD simulations of the uppermost convection zone were extended for problems on larger scales, such as the formation of large active regions through the emergence of coherent flux tubes \citep{Cheung+al:2010,Rempel+Cheung:2014} or by imposing a uniform flux sheet \citep{Stein+al:2011,Stein+Nordlund:2012}.
+These studies pointed to the important role of convection in the evolution of emerging magnetic flux.
+To study the relation between the solar surface and the deeper convection zone, \citet{Chen+al:2017} studied the coupling between a convective dynamo simulation down to the bottom of the convection zone and a simulation of the upper 30\,Mm.
 Recently, \citet{Toriumi+Hotta:2019} and \citet{Hotta+Iijima:2020} demonstrated simulations of flux emergence in an unprecedented domain that covers the full depth of the convection zone.